Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 ## Appending data

-Let's start with a simple `Hello world` program, that writes some data to a pre-existing log and reads it back.
+Let's start with a simple `Hello world` program, that writes some data to a log and reads it back.
+Before we begin, we need to create the log; see *Creating logs* above.
+The tutorial uses the logname `edu.berkeley.eecs.mor.01`, but please replace it with the name of the log you create.

 We need to import the package `gdp` to begin with.